Klipper3d/klipper-translations/README.md

-This github repository is used for Klipper translations.
+This GitHub repository is used for Klipper translations.

-For the main Klipper project, please see https://www.klipper3d.org/
+The main Klipper project is at https://www.klipper3d.org/

-We use the [weblate](https://hosted.weblate.org/widgets/klipper) tool for translations.
+You can help translate the program at [Hosted Weblate](https://hosted.weblate.org/widgets/klipper).

 <a href="https://hosted.weblate.org/engage/klipper/">
 <img src="https://hosted.weblate.org/widgets/klipper/-/multi-auto.svg" alt="Translation status" />